var1914/ml-eng-with-ops/readme.md

+# Final Work is in progress..

-# ML Engineering with Ops: Crypto ML Pipeline
+## Crypto ML Pipeline

 This repository contains a production-grade ML pipeline for crypto data, featuring Airflow orchestration, DVC data versioning, MLflow model registry, and integrated monitoring with Prometheus and Grafana.